Empowering Personal, Social & Ecological Well-being, since 1980

-Counselors, administrators, and support staff explore nature and ecological principles to apply in personal, social and professional communities.
+Engaging counselors, administrators, and support staff in exploration of nature and ecological principles applied to support personal lives as well as social and professional communities.

-Ottawa County Soil Conservation District: Grand Haven Michigan; April 1993 & Oct 1991
+Ottawa County Soil Conservation District: Grand Haven Michigan

-Teachers identify and interpret daily life experiences impacting/impacted by hydrologic cycle, nonpoint source pollution.
-Children's Groundwater Festival, Groundwater Education in Michigan (GEM) Program.
+Helping teachers identify and interpret daily life experiences impacting/impacted by the hydrologic cycle and non-point source pollution.
+Children's Groundwater Festival, a project of Groundwater Education in Michigan (GEM).

 Association for Experiential Education;

-Educators, trainers, and therapists explore parallels between personal, social, and ecological systems of life.
+Leading educators, trainers & therapists through exercises exploring parallels between personal, social & ecological systems of life.

-Michigan Audubon; Whitefish Point Bird Observatory, Paradise Michigan; Feb 1993
+Michigan Audubon; Whitefish Point Bird Observatory, Paradise Michigan

-Workshops for elementary & secondary students and teachers incorporate land use, habitat requirement concepts/issues into existing curricula; connect classroom learning to WPBO research.
+Facilitating workshops for elementary/secondary students and teachers, to incorporate land use, habitat requirement concepts/issues into existing curricula; integrating WPBO research into connecting classroom learning.

-Teacher in-service: visual, language, & multi-kinesthetic learning exercises to interpret the natural world.
+Facilitating in-service teacher training that integrates visual, language, & multi-kinesthetic exercises that explore & interpret the natural world.

 A workshop for professional interpreters of cultural, historical and natural resources, exploring